nawabahmadreshi/documentation/pages/getting-started/deep-link-routing.md

 {% if page.android %}
 ## Branch links in GCM push notifications

-You can use Branch links inside your GCMs sent from your server, especially if you're looking for a good way to deliver someone to a specific page and want to attribute these "deeplinked" push notifications back to a Branch Link.
-We assume that you've already set up Branch deeplinking in the Android SDK.
+You can use Branch links inside your GCMs sent from your server, especially if you're looking for a good way to deliver someone to a specific page and want to attribute these "deep linked push notifications" back to a Branch Link.
+We assume that you've already set up Branch deep linking in the Android SDK.

 The specific flow, if done properly, is as follows:

-* Your server creates a message delivered via GCM.
+1. Your server creates a message delivered via GCM.
-* Your app locally receives message via Intent
+1. Your app locally receives message via Intent.
-* You construct payload and present notification
+1. You construct payload and present notification.
-* User clicks, and Branch's SDK handles the rest.
+1. User clicks, and Branch's SDK handles the rest.

 Assuming you have the right permissions for push notifications and can reliably deliver messages, all you need to do is add a key value pair inside your intent as so: